 level.
 The supported levels are described with print_message/2.

-Libraries typically use informational
+Libraries typically use informational and warning,

 while libraries should use exceptions for errors (see throw/1, type_error/2,